treescribe/app-legals/terms.md

 ## 1. Supply of services

 - **Customer agrees and acknowledges that all data on the Service will be deleted without the possibility of restoration during every Sunday (Sydney time)**.
 - Customer agrees and acknowledges that the Service is a test version with alpha level of functionality.
 Provider promises there _are_ bugs in the Service.
+Customer acknowledges and agrees that the existence of bugs and their acceptance of the same is a condition of using the Service.
+All rights and obligations in this document will be interpreted by reference to the acknowledgment that the Service is alpha software that contains bugs.
 - Provider will provide the Services described in this document to Customer in accordance with the Agreement.
 - Customer must be 18 years old or over to use of the Service, unless:
   - Customer is at least 13 years old; and